 Take a wander around the grounds and explore one of the best castles in England to visit.

 6.)
 Cawdry Castle

 Visited by Queen Elizabeth I and King Henry VII, Cawdry Castle has a long history that dates way back to the 16th Century.

 Nestled within the countryside of West Sussex, Cawdry Castle is a gem to see when exploring the South Downs National Park.

 Plus, you can quite easily pair this up with a visit to Arundel Castle and a stay at Amberley Castle whilst you’re here.
 It really is a gorgeous area that’s filled with some of the best castles in England.

-One of the best examples of a Norman Motte, Totnes Castle is a stunning place to explore for a few hours.
+One of the best examples of a Norman Motte, Totnes (and Berry Pomeroy) Castles are a stunning place to explore for a few hours.